byu-oit/hw-static-site/README.md

 # hw-static-site
-Example of creating and deploying an API with Docker and Terraform on AWS.
+Example of creating and deploying a Static Website with S3 and Terraform on AWS.

 ## Prerequisites